Ohio Car Insurance

 Ohio’s rules of the road make sure everyone is safe and responsible when driving.

 Fault Vs. No-Fault

 Ohio’s insurance system uses fault to determine which insurance company pays out for damages.
-This means that if you’re at fault, your liability coverage will pay for the other driver’s damages and for any injuries.
+This means that your liability coverage will pay for the other driver’s damages and any injuries if you’re at fault.

 When your liability limits are met and exceeded, you will be responsible for the remaining damages.

-In a fault state, carrying liability limits that are too low is a very risky move.
-You can be sued and your assets put at risk if you don’t have enough coverage.
+In a fault state, carrying liability limits that are too low is a hazardous move.
+You can be sued, and your assets put at risk if you don’t have enough coverage.

-Ohio is a comparative negligence state, which affects how much can be collected in a claim or lawsuit.
+Ohio is a comparative negligence state that affects how much can be collected in a claim or lawsuit.
 If you’re more than 50 percent at fault, you can’t recover any damages.

-If you’re found to have no fault at all, you can recover all of your damages from the at-fault party.
+If you’re at “no-fault,” you can recover all of your damages from the at-fault party.

 Seat Belt and Car Seat Laws

 Ohio’s seat belt law requires that everyone is buckled in a seat belt when driving or riding in the front passenger seat.